Circular purchasing

 How do you do that?

-To become a fully circular festival, it is necessary to work towards zero residual waste.
-By separating and supplying all materials and products used at the festival - and discarded / end-of-life - into easily recyclable streams to the resource processor - the former waste processors.
+To become a fully circular festival, it is necessary to work towards 0 residual waste.
+By separating and delivering all materials and products used at the festival - and discarded / end-of-life - into well-recyclable streams to the raw material processor - the former waste processors.
+But to make this possible, it is essential to properly organize things on the procurement side.
+Only by making the right choices for the purchasing of products and materials can 0 residual waste be achieved.

 NEWSLETTER